-Geographic Connection to Pennsylvania: Philadelphia, Montgomery County
+Geographic Connection to Pennsylvania: Paper Mill Run, Montgomery County

 Astronomer and scientist David Rittenhouse was the first Director of the United States Mint.